Guide to essential oils

 Essential oil of Chinese cinnamon

-Known for its powerful purifying and stimulating properties, this oil is a firm favourite, especially when travelling far afield.
-As an aphrodisiac and positivity booster, it is also known to stimulate the mind and body.
+Known for its powerful purifying and toning properties, organic Chinese cinnamon essential oil is a must-have, especially when traveling far away.
+It is also traditionally known to stimulate the mind and body.

 How to use